 Members who exhibit behaviors associated with addiction will be referred to an allied addictions counselor who is knowledgeable of, and supportive of skillful use of psychedelics and cannabis for treatment.
 Safer medicine use practices are a primary factor in determining how and to what degree someone can actively participate in our program.
 Medicinal Mindfulness strongly encourages our members to speak to concerns regarding substance use so they can be adequately addressed, healed and transformed.

-Medicinal Mindfulness instructors are trained to assess the differences of disruptive behavior and addiction with breakthrough transformational experiences that can sometimes be emotionally expressive and psychologically triggering behavior.
+Medicinal Mindfulness instructors are trained to assess the differences between disruptive behavior and addiction with behavior associated with breakthrough transformational experiences that can sometimes be emotionally expressive and psychologically triggering.
 Breakthrough transformational experiences are sometimes a necessary part of the healing and awakening process and are fully supported by our community in a safe and appropriately contained way.